Tamatha Paul: Housing

 Paul supports housing density and ensuring housing is available to all.
 During her time as councillor, Paul chaired the Kōrau Tūāpapa Environment and Infrastructure Committee, where she led the IRRS 4 All campaign, which helped thousands of low-income tenants access rent subsidies.
 As chair, Paul also campaigned for an ambitious spatial plan for Wellington which aims to address the housing crisis by increasing housing capacity and encouraging density in the inner-city.
 Additionally, Paul assisted the Mayoral taskforce for social housing as tenant liaison, a programme aimed to help people in Wellington access social housing, and led a housing pilot which provided tenants with an official check on the quality of their accommodation - a service in partnership with central government with the aim to uphold and enforce the Healthy Homes Standards.
 Paul led the WCC Housing Action Plan, a plan which prioritised: Planning for Growth, Consenting Improvements, Mana whenua and Māori housing, Homelessness, Social and public housing, Affordable housing and Private rental housing.
 The plan included targets for social, public and private housing development as well as initiatives to reduce homelessness in Wellington.
-On 10 November 2020, Paul voted in favour to sell 0.3 hectares of land and lease a further 0.6 hectares in Shelley Bay to The Wellington Company for housing development along with Wellington City councillors Day, Diane Calvert, Jenny Condie, Fleur Fitzsimons, Laurie Foon, Rebecca Matthews, Teri O’Neill, and Nicola Young.
+On 10 November 2020, Paul voted in favour to sell 0.3 hectares of land and lease a further 0.6 hectares in Shelly Bay to The Wellington Company for housing development along with Wellington City councillors Day, Diane Calvert, Jenny Condie, Fleur Fitzsimons, Laurie Foon, Rebecca Matthews, Teri O’Neill, and Nicola Young.

 As Wellington Central MP, and the Greens' Housing spokesperson, Paul has continued advocating for affordable and healthy housing for New Zealanders.
 In April 2024, Housing Minister Chris Bishop announced that his National-led government would be reversing amendments to the Residential Tenancies Act which were made by the Labour government in 2021.
 Paul challenged these changes, specifically the re-introduction of 90-day no cause evictions of tenants and the reduction of landlords' notice periods for tenants, stating that "Housing is a human right, and every person deserves a warm, safe and affordable home, whether they own that home or not [...]
 The playing field is uneven and these changes to tenancy rules further tip the balance in favour of landlords."
 Paul has also been outspoken about the government's recent policy changes in relation to Aotearoa's public housing provider, Kāinga Ora, making it easier for the provider to evict 'unruly' public housing tenants.
 Paul stated that these changes show that the government are "Ignorant to the consequences of poverty [...] [and these changes will] result in a proliferation of poverty and trauma across our most vulnerable communities".